- Make sure

 Let’s take the example of enabling the GitHub App Gateway.

-We would upgrade our
+LoadBalancer, we would upgrade our

 brigade-server release like so: